datastax/nodejs-driver/doc/upgrade-guide/README.md

 - Deprecated properties `handler`, `request` and `retryOnTimeout` were removed.
 - `options` property was replaced by `executionInfo` which is an instance of `ExecutionInfo`.

+### Removed `meta` property from `ResultSet`

+On earlier versions of the driver, the `ResultSet` exposed the property `meta` which contained the raw result metadata.
+This property was removed in the latest version.

 ---

 ## 2.0